-- 1. The Board believes that in diversity there is strength. - 2.
-The Board recognizes the rich diversity of our social fabric and the benefits which diversity brings to all members of our community. - 3.
-Every individual has the inherent right to be treated with dignity and respect. - 4.
-All individuals must be treated with dignity and respect, - 5.
-All personnel must be effectively trained to understand, identify, and take appropriate action when bullying or harassment is reported.
-Reviews of training will be repeated annually. - 6.
-Bullying/harassment may occur in any interpersonal, written or electronic communications.
+- 1. The Board recognizes the rich diversity of Canadian Society and the benefits which diversity brings to all members of our community. - 2.
+Every individual has the inherent right to be treated with dignity and respect.
+All individuals must be treated with dignity and respect, - 3.
+All personnel must be effectively trained to understand, identify, and take appropriate action when bullying or harassment is reported. - 4.
+Bullying and harassment excludes any reasonable action taken by an employer or supervisor relating to the management and direction of workers or the place of employment.